Overview

 - Debit [E-filed]: the amount to be transferred.
 This is always entered as a positive number.

-- Is Pending: tick to e-file the transaction and include it in the Payment Schedule.
+- Is Pending: check to include the transaction in the payment schedule.
 It is ticked by default.

 Sometimes transfers may not be processed correctly by Inland Revenue even if they are filed correctly.
 There can be a number of reasons for that.